smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 They charged.

 The sound of metal on metal rang out.
 Grunts.
 Curses.
 The familiar choreography of men who'd been fighting the same fight for days.
 A thrust parried.
 A slash blocked.
-Blood on stone that already wore too much of it.
+Spilling more blood for the stone to absorb.

 None of them noticed the wall.